Easter: Food and prayer

 As food markets have globalised, whether we like it or not, we consumers have become increasingly detached from our dinners’ production.
 Do you know which fruit and veg are grown locally to you and what’s in season?
-And, these days, unless you’re a farmer you’re unlikely to know how long a good harvest might last and when it’ll begin to run-out and become scarce.
+These days, unless you’re a farmer, you’re unlikely to know how long a good harvest might last and when it’ll begin to run out and become scarce.

 Yet our ancestors knew this only too well – and developed special recipes because of it.

 One of these special recipes is for the traditional Easter Simnel cake.
-This is a fruit cake, decorated with 11 sugary marzipan almond balls to represent the apostles (minus Judas Iscariot), that is commonly found on tables and in supermarkets at this time of year.
-But, did you know that Simnel cake was originally baked at Easter as food stocks were low, and the high-calorie cake was useful to boost nutrition.
+This is a traditional fruit cake, decorated with 11 sugary marzipan almond balls to represent the apostles (minus Judas Iscariot), that is commonly found on tables and in supermarkets at this time of year.
+But, did you know that Simnel cake was originally baked at Easter because food stocks would be low and the high-calorie cake was useful to boost nutrition?

-So, this Easter, you’ve been given permission to bake a Simnel Cake – because it’s nutritious!
+So, this Easter, you’ve been given permission to bake a Simnel Cake – because it’s nourishing!

 Boosting nutrition is something parents around the world often do, although Simnel Cake isn’t the only way this is done.

 It’s quite a few decades since I was a child, but I clearly remember my Mum buying gold top milk to “help me grow”.
-Instructions from the doctor, even though the creamy, Jersey milk was really beyond her budget.
+These were the instructions from the doctor, even though the creamy, Jersey milk was really beyond her budget.
 I also remember being given daily doses of sticky, dark, malt extract by the spoonful, to help boost my nutrition.

 In Angola, a nutritious paste named Plumpy’nut rescued Pedro and his sister Teresa from severe malnutrition.
 Climate change has led to extreme weather where they live – swinging from drought to flood.